jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/sixth-month/MinutesForMeetingForWorshipForBusiness.md

         House cleaning will be on June 30th.

-        [Bill] and [Genie] talked about the next Reader's theater being held at the Meeting House and that a donation basket.
+        [Bill][BillDurland] and [Genie][GenieDurland] talked about the next Reader's theater being held at the Meeting House and that a donation basket.

         Meeting house report is accepted.

-    C.  Ministry and Oversight Committee: Review of Minutes from Committee Meeting Molly will follow-up [Cheryl ] and find out what happened during the Black Forest Fire.
+    C.  Ministry and Oversight Committee: Review of Minutes from Committee Meeting Molly will follow-up Cheryl and find out what happened during the Black Forest Fire.

     D.  First Day School:  We need an adult to be with the children on the occasional 5th Sunday.
-1st Sunday - [Ann Martin][AnnMartin], 2nd Sunday is Molly, 3rd Sunday is [Ann Daughtery], 4th Sunday - Gallengers, [Ann Daugthery][] volunteered to cover the 5th Sunday.
+1st Sunday - [Ann Martin][AnnMartin], 2nd Sunday is Molly, 3rd Sunday is [Ann Daughtery][AnnDaughtery], 4th Sunday - Gallengers, [Ann Daughtery][AnnDaughtery]
+        volunteered to cover the 5th Sunday.

     E.  Adult Education and Action Committee:
         Summer reading group?
 The Last Runaway by Tracy Chevalier.
-[Molly] will do the research and see if a reading group will start the third Wednesday of July
+[Molly][MollyWingate] will do the research and see if a reading group will start the third Wednesday of July

     F.  Nominating Committee: Still looking [Bill][BillDurland] agreed to become the